 3. Audit Current Practices: Identify the gaps between the teams.
 How is the organization managing data?
 What’s working well?
 This audit will inform your strategy.

 4. Create Data Governance Policies: Develop clear policies that define how data should be managed.
+An effective data governance strategy aligns data policies with business goals, ensuring that data is consistently managed, secure, and accessible for decision-making.

 5. Assign Data Roles: Data stewards are responsible for managing data on a daily basis.
 We assign them to specific datasets to ensure compliance with the rules and to maintain data quality.